 Usually, offering a patient your hand and a smile instead along with an explanation that you feel that hugging oversteps a professional boundary is the kindest method of shutting down an attempted hug.
 In this way you make it clear that it is nothing personal while offering an alternative, which may reduce any embarrassment.
 On the other hand, if you are happy to be hugged by a distressed or grateful patient, then you don't necessarily need to rebuke an advance.

 It is always advisable to document your consultation with the patient fully, including any physical interaction, as it may help with the patient's ongoing care and in case it is later reported as being inappropriate.
 You could include mention of the circumstances surrounding the hug, who initiated it, and any verbal consent given by the patient.

 While giving or receiving a hug may be a genuine human reaction to seeing another person in distress, erring on the side of caution can prevent inadvertent or unintentional misunderstandings and the medico-legal processes that may ensue.

 Contact the MDU for further advice on maintaining boundaries with patients.

-This guidance was correct at publication 12/02/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/02/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.